Master's Degree

 In general, the Master's degree will allow access to graduates who meet the requirements of art.
 16 of RD 1393/2007, preferably those students who also have a B2 or, where appropriate, B1 in English, as provided in the requirements for admission. access.

-More specifically, as regards the recommended entry profile, it must be taken into account that this Master's degree is aimed at those people who wish to enter the profession of Court Lawyer, and its main objective is to improve the professional training of lawyers as relevant collaborators in the administration of justice in order to ensure that citizens are guaranteed quality advice, legal defence and technical representation as essential elements for the exercise of the fundamental right to effective protection.
-Therefore, the law establishes a system of training in excellence whose basic pillars are the completion of this master's degree, where the student will acquire a set of specific professional skills, the development of a period of external internships and the completion of an assessment of professional aptitude that culminates the training process prior to registration in the corresponding professional association.
-Hence, we should not only refer to Royal Decree 1393/2007, modified by Royal Decree 861/2010, in its art.
-16 establishes that in order to access official Master's courses, but also Royal Decree 775/2011, of June 3, approving the Regulations of Law 34/2006, of October 30, on access to the professions of Lawyer and Attorney of the Courts, which establishes that students must have a degree in which they have acquired the following legal skills:
+More specifically, regarding the recommended entry profile, it should be noted that this Master's degree is aimed at those wishing to enter the profession of Court Attorney.
+Its main objective is to improve the professional training of lawyers as relevant collaborators in the administration of justice, ensuring that citizens are guaranteed quality legal advice, defense, and technical representation as essential elements for exercising the fundamental right to effective protection.
+Therefore, the law establishes a system of training in excellence whose basic pillars are the completion of this Master's degree, where students will acquire a set of specific professional skills, the development of an external internship, and the completion of a professional aptitude assessment that culminates the training process prior to registration with the corresponding professional association.
+Therefore, we must not only refer to Royal Decree 1393/2007, amended by Royal Decree 861/2010, in its Article 14.
+16 establishes that in order to access official Master's courses, but also to Royal Decree 775/2011, of June 3, which approves the Regulation of Law 34/2006, of October 30, on access to the professions of Lawyer and Court Attorney, which establishes that students must have a degree in which they have acquired the following legal skills:

 a) Know and understand the elements, structure, resources, interpretation and application of the legal system and interpret the sources and fundamental legal concepts of each of the different jurisdictional orders.